overoxidize/overoxidize.github.io/index.md

-@def title = "Overoxidized"
+@def title = "0xhound"
 @def tags = ["syntax", "code"]
 @def lang = "rust"
-# Overoxidized (Under Construction).

-Overox is an individual with a (programming (for (penchant)))(typically functional), and mathematical physics, and general intellectual expedition.
-Overox*idized* is his blog, wherein he will rant about the things that interest him, as if they are the most interesting things in the world- _because they are_.
+# Def. $\mathcal{f}$0xhound: A blog, wherein I will study, learn, rant and experiment about/with the things that interest him, as if they are the most interesting things in the world- _because they are_.

 This place will probably be stub/styling/formatting hell for *a while/ever*.